zack-oakley/Car-Manager/README.md

   Acts as the central orchestrator, handling user interactions and coordinating requests between downstream microservices.

 - **Item Storage Microservice**
-  Manages persistent storage and retrieval of vehicle-related items (e.g., maintenance tasks, parts, or records) via a RESTful API.
+  Manages persistent storage and retrieval of vehicle-related items via a MongoDB database.

 - **Issue Tracker Microservice**
-  Tracks issues and maintenance concerns associated with individual vehicles, enabling separation between vehicle data and issue management logic.
+  Tracks issues submitted by user.

 - **Image Microservice**
-  Handles image-related functionality, such as storing or retrieving images associated with vehicles or maintenance records.
+  Handles image-related functionality, such as storing or retrieving images associated with vehicles.

 - **Quote Generator Microservice**
-  Provides dynamically generated quotes or messages, demonstrating service extensibility and non-critical auxiliary functionality.
+  Provides dynamically generated quotes.

 - **Calculator Microservice**
   Performs isolated calculation logic, illustrating how compute-focused responsibilities can be separated into independent services.